 “A lower credit score may tell lenders a person is not likely to pay back a loan, and this increases a consumer’s APR,” says Dvorkin.

 Higher APRs make carrying a balance more expensive over time.

-For example, say you charge $5,000 to your travel rewards card to book a vacation.
+Say you charge $5,000 to your travel rewards card to book a vacation.
 You plan to pay $250 a month toward the balance.
 Assuming a 17.25% APR, it would take you 24 months to pay it off and cost you $938 in interest charges.

-Now, say that a low credit score results in an APR of 22.25% instead.
+Now, say a low credit score results in an APR of 22.25% instead.
 It’ll now take you 26 months to pay off the balance but your total interest paid jumps to $1,306.
 The difference in your card’s APR costs you nearly $400 more.

 You can run your own numbers using CreditCards.com’s credit card payoff calculator.

 Note that, while credit scores matter for determining APR, there are some things you can’t control.

 “A factor you can’t influence is the national prime rate,” says Lorz.
 This is the interest rate at which banks lend to their most creditworthy customers.

 “If it goes up, so does your APR,” she says.

 Getting a good interest rate on a credit card or another type of loan comes down to making yourself as attractive to lenders as possible.